ES2Spring2020-ComputinginEngineering/project-2-cynthiajelke/README.md

                       glucose - an array of the glucose values k - how many clusters you want
           Purpose: graphs the data points in their assign clusters
+          Output: None
     7. NegativesRate(classification, assignments, hemoglobin)
+          Parameters: classification - an array that has whether each person has CKD or not assignments - the classifications assigned to each point hemoglobin - an array of the hemoglobin values
           Purpose: calculates the True Negative Rate and the False Negative Rate
           Output: the true negative rate and the false negative rate
     8. PositivesRate(classification, assignments, hemoglobin)
+          Parameters: classification - an array that has whether each person has CKD or not assignments - the classifications assigned to each point hemoglobin - an array of the hemoglobin values
           Purpose: calculates the True Positive Rate and the False Positive Rate
           Output: the true positive rate and the false positive rate